- Grade Level:

 How To Participate

-Your school will need access to Skype or Google Hangout to participate in this program.
+We connect with schools via Skype or Google Hangout.
 Because the desk is made of snow, it is only available January - March on select days.
-Email the education coordinator for available dates and times.
-Wyoming is on Mountain Standard Time.
+Contact the education coordinator by email or phone 307-739-3449 for available dates and times.